aurainsignia/ds-blog/content/articles/article-2-progress.md

 ![Missing ](/images/article2/roundmanagerlogic.PNG)
 {{< /center >}}

 The only other interesting thing about making the Round Manager was probably making the state timer.
 I wanted to make sure that the timer was based off of the passing of ingame time on the server rather than real time.
-It's important to make sure the timer is in sync with the game server's state so server lag doesn't desync the timer and gamestate.
+It's important to make sure the timer is in sync with the game server's state so untintentional desync interactions don't happen.

 This was implemented by taking desired timer duration and subtracting the time between server frames from it every frame.
 Implementing it this way, while not as simple as using a native system timer, allows the timer to stay in sync with the game as it naturally experiences computational hiccups.

 {{< center caption="The state timer algorithm." >}}
 ![Missing ](/images/article2/statetimer.png)